Overcoming Impostor Syndrome: (Symptoms, Signs, Strategies)

 Social media makes it worse because you’re constantly bombarded with other people’s highlight reels, which makes you feel like you’re falling short, even when you’re not.

-Imposter Syndrome feels like a relentless battle with self-doubt, where you constantly question your abilities and achievements.
+Impostor Syndrome feels like a relentless battle with self-doubt, where you constantly question your abilities and achievements.

-Imposter syndrome leads to a cycle of over-preparation or procrastination, where you either grind yourself into the ground or scramble at the last minute to meet expectations.
+Impostor syndrome leads to a cycle of over-preparation or procrastination, where you either grind yourself into the ground or scramble at the last minute to meet expectations.

 When someone praises you, instead of soaking it in, you brush it off with excuses like “Anyone could have done that.”
 It’s exhausting—like running a marathon where the finish line keeps moving.

-The 5 Types
+What Are The 5 Types Of Impostors?

 The Four Ps